-Cluster visualization: For the survey study, we visualize the clusters by considering a hard clustering, assigning each goal to its most probable cluster.
+For the survey study, we visualise the clusters by considering a hard clustering, assigning each goal to its most probable cluster.

-In Figure 6, we showcase different scenarios.
+In Figure 2, we showcase different scenarios.
 The AV is represented in red and the focal agent, whose trajectory we want to predict, is represented in green.
 Other agents are represented with blue dots.
 The ground truth trajectory is shown in green.

-In the first row, the outputs of DenseTNT model are visualized in orange.
+In the first row, the outputs of the DenseTNT model are visualised in orange.
 The final predicted goals are represented by orange stars.
 The arrows show the direction of the lanes.

-In the second row, the clustered output is shown.
-The probabilities of the output trajectories are mapped to the colored bar shown on the right.
+The clustered output is shown in the second row.
+The probabilities of the output trajectories are mapped to the coloured bar shown on the right.
 The averages of the intention clusters, whose probability follow the same mapping, are represented by coloured circles.
-The uncertainty in the motion profile for each intention is represented by the confidence ellipse of its covariance, visualized as a shaded contour.
+The uncertainty in the motion profile for each intention is represented by the confidence ellipse of its covariance, visualised as a shaded contour.
 As expected, the covariance is high along the lane direction and low orthogonally, showing higher uncertainty in velocity.
-To deal with cases where only one goal is assigned to a cluster, we apply a fixed covariance based on our previous knowledge of 2m along the lane and 0.05m orthogonal to the lane (left-most lane cluster in Figure 6).
+To deal with cases where only one goal is assigned to a cluster, we apply a fixed covariance based on our previous knowledge of 2 m along the lane and 0.05 m orthogonal to the lane (left-most lane cluster in Figure 2).

 In the first column, three intentions are detected, one for each lane, being the second the most probable one.
 In the second column, the model outputs two intentions: follow and change lane.
 The goal that go off the road is discarded and not considered for the clustering.
-In third case, we can observe how this method eliminates spurious goals that do not follow traffic rules,
+In the third case, we can observe how this method eliminates spurious goals that do not follow traffic rules, going to lanes that go in the opposite

-Fig. 6: Qualitative evaluation: DenseTNT-Intent (second row) clusters the output of DenseTNT (first row) into high-level intentions with a probability associated with each cluster following the colorbar on the right.
+FIGURE 2 Qualitative evaluation: DenseTNT-Intent (second row) clusters the output of DenseTNT (first row) into high-level intentions with a probability associated with each cluster following the colour bar on the right.
 The circles represent the cluster average.
 Shaded contours represent the uncertainty in the motion profile.
 Spurious goals going off the road or in the direction of oncoming traffic are discarded.